 He is well-recognised not only in the English courts but across the common law world as an authority in the twin fields of international arbitration and jurisdiction disputes.
 He is consistently recommended in the top tier of each of the UK and global directories in the field of international arbitration.
 He is also recommended in commercial litigation, general insurance and aerospace.
 In 2013 he was chosen as Silk of the Year in International Commercial Arbitration by both Chambers Directory and the Legal 500.
 He was also short-listed by Chambers Directory in this category in 2012 and again in 2017.

 He is the author of Jurisdiction and Arbitration Agreements and their Enforcement (Sweet & Maxwell, 3rd Ed December 2015) which in a short period of time has become a standard work of reference in this complex field and has been cited with approval by courts in England, Hong Kong, and Singapore.
 He is also an author and co-editor with David Foxton QC (now Mr Justice Foxton) of Singapore International Arbitration, Law and Practice 2nd Ed (Lexis- Nexis 2018).

 He has acted and appeared as counsel in over 200 complex and lengthy LCIA, ICC, UNCITRAL and other ad hoc arbitrations in most of the leading arbitral seats of the world including London, Paris, Stockholm, The Hague, Amsterdam, Washington, New York, Dubai, Riyadh, New Delhi, Singapore, Seoul, and Hong Kong.
 In addition, he has acted as counsel in numerous LMAA arbitrations.

-His arbitration practice covers a wide range of work from joint ventures, shareholder disputes, the mobile telephone industry, banking, structured finance, satellite television, insurance, reinsurance, offshore oil and gas; combined cycle power plants; mobile drill rigs; mining, construction, shipbuilding and aerospace and satellites (including construction, launch delay and damage, insurance and transponder disputes).
+His arbitration practice covers a wide range of work from joint ventures, investment disputes, shareholder claims, the mobile telephone industry, banking, structured finance, aviation, satellite television, insurance, reinsurance, offshore oil and gas; combined cycle power plants; mobile drill rigs; mining, construction, shipbuilding and aerospace and satellites (including construction, launch delay and damage, insurance and transponder disputes).
 He has also advised and acted in a series of investment treaty disputes both ICSID and ad hoc and likewise in the enforcement of subsequent awards in Court.

 - What others say